 If you’re living with a physical disability, then you’ve probably conquered your fair share of adversity.
 Rampless entryways, cramped corridors, and poor lighting can make it feel like the world is conspiring to annoy you.
-Thankfully, finding your perfect living situation doesn’t have to be this hectic, even for people living with a disability or those who have a disability income.
-Home ownership has never been more accessible, but before you start your search, here are some tips to empower you throughout the homebuying process.
+Thankfully, home buying doesn’t have to be this hectic, even for people living with a disability or those who have a disability income.
+Home ownership has never been more accessible, but before you start your search to buy a house, here are some tips to empower you throughout the homebuying process.

 There are a number of housing laws in place that help safeguard the rights of the disabled and ease the process of finding a residence.
 Originally, the Fair Housing Act, or FHA, was included as part of a broader piece of Civil Rights legislation.
 Section 8 of this legislation, passed in 1968, prohibited certain protected classes, like race and gender, from facing discrimination in the housing market based on their inclusion in one of these categories.
-In 1988, people with disabilities were added as a protected class to the Fair Housing Act (FHA).
-This means that they are protected from discrimination throughout the home buying process.
+In 1988, people with disabilities were added as a protected class to Section 8 of the Fair Housing Act (FHA).
+This means they are protected from discrimination throughout the home buying process.
 Essentially, if you're a home-buyer with disabilities, you deserve a level playing field, and federal housing authorities are there to make sure you get to participate in the dream of home ownership.

-How does this look in real life, you ask?
-For one, real estate agents aren’t allowed to steer disabled individuals toward certain properties, and sellers can’t consider a buyer’s physical disability when fielding an offer on their home.
+Real estate agents aren’t allowed to steer people with disabilities toward certain properties, and sellers can’t consider a buyer’s physical disability when fielding an offer on their home.
 Basically, if your physical disability alters the way you are treated, then you have grounds to submit a discrimination complaint to the Department of Housing and Urban Development (HUD).

-The 1988 addition to the FHA also extends to accessibility within dwellings.
+The 1988 addition to the Fair Housing Act also extends to accessibility within dwellings.
 As long as it was first occupied after March 13, 1991, any multifamily housing structure with more than four units must have options that meet these 7 accessibility requirements:

 - An accessible building entrance on an accessible route